burrrata/website/v2-test/docs/about.md

 ---
-id: bio
+id: about
 sidebar_label: About
 title: About Me
 ---

-Hey I'm Logan.
-Some people call me burrrata.
-Some don't.
+Hey I'm burrrata.

 I create tools and systems that allow people to do what they want, when they want, with who they want, whenever they want.